forcedotcom/salesforcedx-vscode/README.md

 - [salesforcedx-vscode-visualforce](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-visualforce)
    This extension supports Visualforce pages and components.
 It uses the HTML language server from VS Code.

-## Be An Efficient Salesforce Developer with VS Code
+## Be an Efficient Salesforce Developer with VS Code

-Dreamforce 2018 session on how to use VS Code and the SalesforceDX Extensions for VS Code
+Dreamforce 2018 session on how to use Visual Studio Code and Salesforce Extensions for VS Code:

 [![Be An Efficient Salesforce Developer with VS Code](imgs/DF18_VSCode_Session_thumbnail.jpg)](https://www.youtube.com/watch?v=hw9LBvjo4PQ)